 The method may be requested from: Chief, Analytical Chemistry Branch, Environmental Science Center, 701 Mapes Rd., Ft.
 Meade, MD 20755-5350; telephone number: (410) 305-2905; email address: firstname.lastname@example.org.

 B. International Residue Limits

-The Codex has not established a MRL for prohexadione calcium in/on strawberries and watercress.
+The Codex has not established MRLs on alfalfa or corn for prohexadione calcium.

 VI.
 Statutory and Executive Order Reviews